The Day Before: Development and release

 The Day Before was first revealed in January 2021 with a gameplay trailer that showed the basic mechanics of the game.
 A gameplay trailer was released the following month in February, with Fntastic calling the game "a real breakthrough for the MMO survival genre".
 Fntastic co-founders Eduard and Aysen Gotovtsev appeared in that trailer, stating how the game will differ from others in the genre, such as increased realism through the GUI and open ended gameplay, concluding with how they "reinvented everything from the in-game goals to the ways we approach the quality of the game mechanics."
 On 15 October 2021 Fntastic announced the initial release date as 21 June 2022.
 On 5 May 2022, a month before the initial release date, a delay was announced, citing a planned switch from Unreal Engine 4 to Unreal Engine 5 as the reason.
 The new release date was set to be 1 March 2023.

 By May 2022 The Day Before became the most "wishlisted" game on Steam.
 The following month, Fntastic updated their website to say that they are an organisation of both paid and unpaid "volunteers".
 While full-time volunteers received a salary, unpaid volunteers were compensated with "participation certificates" and free codes.
-Two days later on 29 June, Fntastic released a statement to the gaming news website WellPlayed, saying "Volunteering at Fntastic means that a person works willingly for a common cause.
+Two days later on 29 June, in response to accusations of using unpaid labor for development, Fntastic released a statement to the gaming news website WellPlayed, saying "Volunteering at Fntastic means that a person works willingly for a common cause.
 We consider all team members, including employees, volunteers."

 In January 2023 the page for The Day Before was pulled from Steam, with Fntastic stating on 25 January that there had been trademark issues surrounding the title of the game, and announcing that the release had been further delayed to 10 November 2023 for this reason.
 However, the studio's founders later told IGN that the delay had already been planned prior to them learning of the trademark disputes, and was to be announced via a new ten-minute gameplay trailer.
 They also denied claims that the game was a "scam", stating that they were being backed by Mytona and being evaluated on their progress regularly, and that "we didn't take a penny from people: no crowdfunding, no pre-orders, no donations".